 It’s a rainy Sunday All Hallows Eve-Eve as I write this.
 It’s the perfect backdrop to edit together a few clips of Dwight Twilleys’ set at The Starline in Oakland this past Tuesday (Oct 25, 2016).
-Perfect as the music he played was mostly dreary acoustic renditions of mostly unknown more recent songs of his.
-This was both a treat and a bit of a misstep.
+Perfect as the music he played was acoustic renditions of mostly unknown recent songs of his.
+This was a bit of a misstep for those that wanted to hear the hits, some pop with power!

 He’s been recording and releasing music steadily since the early 70’s and after a long and mostly unsuccessful stint in LA he returned to his hometown of Tulsa where he built a studio and became a fully independent recording artist who has continued to record and release albums to this day.